swcarpentry/training-course/curriculum.md

 ***7. To become self-directed learners, students must learn to monitor and adjust their approaches to learning.***

 Students should use a wide variety of meta-level techniques to monitor and control their learning: assessing the task at hand, evaluating their own strengths and weaknesses, planning their approach, applying and monitoring various strategies, and double-checking whether their chosen approach is working.
-However, most students don&#8217;t do these things naturally.
+However, most students don't do these things naturally.
 Teaching them to do so improves their current performance, and also the long-term effectiveness of their learning.

 Recommendations

 1. Assessing the Task at Hand
     1. Be more explicit than you may think necessary.
     2. Tell students what you do *not* want.
-    3. Check students&#8217; understanding of the task.
+    3. Check students' understanding of the task.
     4. Provide performance criteria with the assignment.
-2. Evaluating One&#8217;s Own Strengths and Weaknesses
+2. Evaluating One's Own Strengths and Weaknesses
     1. Give early, performance-based assessments.
     2. Provide opportunities for self-assessment.
 3. Planning an Appropriate Approach